Contactless punching system AIR+

 In Ski-O and MTBO, it is a little awkward for competitors to use traditional punching and it is easier for them to use contactless punching.
 The special BS11 stations are the ideal solution.
 Of course, for other sports with check points that are not easily accessible or with many participants, AIR+ offers many advantages.

 With a CLEAR station, the SIAC’s memory is cleared.
 With a CHECK station, this process is verified and the SIAC is switched on.
 The SIAC remains active for about 20 hours if it is not switched off.
 This timer is reset with each direct or proximity punch.
-The SIAC indicates an active state with a slowly blinking green LED.
+The SIAC indicates an active state with a slowly blinking green LED (about every 4 seconds).
 The SIAC is deactivated by a FINISH punch (with a classic punch or in the contactless way in beacon mode).
 The SIAC can also be turned off by a SIAC OFF station.

 |If a SIAC is not activated before the start of the race, it will not be possible to get any time records from a distance.
 In this case only direct punching will work.|

 |There are two ways to activate the AIR+ functionality.
 For orienteering we recommend using a CHECK station as part of the starting procedure.
 Organisers need to make sure that there is a CLEAR station before the CHECK station.
 If a SIAC is not cleared, it will not be possible to switch it on with a CHECK station.
 For other sports we recommend using a field station configured as SIAC ON.
 In this case SIAC can be switched on without clearing the card in advance.|